ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 It is possible to create an extended network, a VPN between the two environments, vxLAN for NSX-V and segments with NSX-T, allowing to move VMs from a vDC to another and then to perform the migrations steps.
 This will ease the service cut during the transition.

-You can also include Teraform into your NSX-T design in order to push your Teraform configuration directly into the environment your just ordered.
+You can also include Terraform into your NSX-T design in order to push your Terraform configuration directly into the environment your just ordered.

 <a name="nsxmigrationcoordinator"></a>